root-7325/JavaBS/README.md

     - Fill in your credentials using template located in: `src/main/resources/hibernate.cfg.template.xml`
 2. Check config
     - Use template located in: `src/main/resources/config.yaml.template`
+3. Fill out your ruleset
+    - Use template located in: `src/main/resources/ruleset.yaml.template`
+4. Build and run the server

-    - After filling out your config, you can place `config.yaml` next to your .jar file, or keep it inside in resources.
+> You can place your `.yaml` config files next to your `.jar` file or keep them inside in resources directory.
-3. Build and run the server

 ## 📃 License
 This project is licensed under the [MIT License](LICENSE) - so do whatever you want with it, just don't blame me if something goes sideways.